kvenanzi/synthetichealth/primers/vista_mumps_quickstart.md

 ## Tips
 - Keep IENs stable for lineage during migration.
 - Expect sparsity and optional subtrees; always guard lookups.
-- Normalize day-offset DOBs and FileMan-style visit timestamps early to avoid downstream confusion.
+- Normalize FileMan DOBs and datetimes immediately; fall back to legacy day-offset helper only if you generated with `--vista-mode legacy`.
 - Use small dictionaries to map VA codes to modern vocabularies incrementally.